 What Happens After Anal Gland Removal?

 After the surgery, you will need to give your dog anti-inflammatories and antibiotics.
-You can also use an E-collar to prevent your dog from licking the surgical wound as it heals.
+You will also use an E-collar to prevent your dog from licking the surgical wound as it heals.
 The anal glands' purpose is to mark territory for your dog.
 Since your dog is domestic, removing the glands does not harm your dog.
 Dogs also use urine to mark their territory.

 Animal Hospital in McMurray, PA